molawson/dotfiles/README.md

 # Dot Files

 These are config files to set up a system the way I like it.
-It includes configuration for vim, zsh, git, Ruby gems, OSX, and others.
+It includes configuration for vim, zsh, git, Ruby gems, and others.

-I am running on Mac OS X, but it will likely work on Linux as well.
+I am running on macOS mostly, but I have used these on recent versions of Ubuntu, as well.

 ## Before you start